iAbhishek91/learn-linux-api-using-c/README.md

 - Few library function sets the errno and return error exactly as system call, and act similar to system calls failure. *for example: remove()*.
 - Few library function and set errno as system call, but return to -1. *for example: fopen()*. `perror()` or `strerror()` functions can be used to diagnose the error.
 - Other library functions doesn't use errno at all.
 Hence we cant use `perror()` and `strerror()`.

+## Trace a system call

+Know how to trace a system call made from a program.
+Refer 'src/02-strace'